 WHO WE ARE

-The National Women’s Sailing Association is a member group of women sailors from all corners of the globe.
-We welcome sailors of all levels, skills and interests.
+The National Women’s Sailing Association is a program of the USA registered 501-c(3) non-profit organization Women’s Sailing Foundation, inc. established in 1990.
+We are a membership group of women sailors and sailing enthusiasts from all corners of the globe.
+We welcome sailors of all levels, skills and interests to our membership.

 - Develop educational programs and venues for women

 - Act as the informational clearinghouse for women who sail

 - Enhance the life experiences of women through sailing

 - Support individuals and organizations that involve women in sailing

 A message from doris colgate